Spandan-Madan/generalization_to_OOD_category_viewpoint_combinations/README.md

 2. DATASETS:

     a.
 Downloading: For every dataset, there is a download script under `utils`.
-Please use:
+Bised-Cars can be downloaded using:

     ```
     cd utils
     bash download_biased_cars.sh
     ```
+    For other datasets, please use other scripts in the `utils` directory.

     b.
 Understanding data structure:

 3. DEMOS: We provide easy demos which showcase our main experiments.
 These include: